Torrance Estate Planning Lawyers

 - Three Reasons Why Estate Planning Is Not Just For Wealthy People

 - Single?
 Childless?
 You Still Need an Estate Plan

 Don't put the future off any longer.
 Call our Torrance estate planning lawyers at (310) 626-4404 for a FREE consultation.
 We serve the South Bay and beyond.

 Some people assume that estate planning is only necessary for elderly individuals or extremely wealthy families, but we know that this is far from the truth.
 No matter the dollar amount on your bank account, estate planning offers protection to your loved ones and gives you the say-so of your most cherished assets.

 There are many different layers to estate planning, and what works for one person may not suit your own circumstances.
-Our South Bay estate planning attorneys offer a personalized approach to each case, which means that we will work with you to establish solutions you are most comfortable with.
+Our Torrance estate planning attorneys offer a personalized approach to each case, which means that we will work with you to establish solutions you are most comfortable with.

 The Law Offices of James C. Shields can assist you with:

 - Drafting wills

 - Trusts / trust administration